Home

 This is the Appealing pillar of COMPASS, my broader framework for what good coaching looks like.
 The cadence gives coaching its consistency; the formats give it a pulse.

 A manager doing the right inputs consistently will produce the output.
 A manager who hits the output once through heroics won't repeat it.
-The optimal span of control is around seven reps, few enough that a weekly 1:1 with every one of them is physically possible.
+And the optimal span of control is around seven reps, few enough that a weekly 1:1 with every one of them is physically possible.
 Stretch a manager across fifteen and the cadence breaks by arithmetic, not by will.

 Frequently Asked Questions